The Violin Player

-The Violin Player is the first techno/pop album by classical and pop musician Vanessa-Mae, released in 1995.
+The Violin Player is the first synth-pop album by classical and pop musician Vanessa-Mae, released in 1995.
 It is the first album Vanessa-Mae released on the EMI label.
-The album was produced by Mike Batt, and engineered by Gareth Cousins, who also programmed the synthesisers and beats for the album.
+The album was mostly produced by Mike Batt.

 Content

 The Violin Player features a varied blend of music – covers of classical music (J.S.
 Bach's Toccata and Fugue in D minor), remakes of old favourites (including American composer Mason Williams' "Classical Gas"), original compositions (seven tracks composed by British musician and songwriter Mike Batt), and one original track by Vanessa-Mae herself, co-written with Ian Wherry ("Red Hot").

 Singles

 Three singles were released from the album: "Toccata and Fugue", which reached number 16 in the UK Singles Chart, "Red Hot", which reached number 37 and "Classical Gas", which reached number 41.

 Commercial performance

 The Violin Player reached number 11 in the UK Albums Chart in February 1995, and was certified Gold by the BPI in June 1995.
 It has sold over 1.2 million copies worldwide.
 The album has been reissued as a multi-channel hybrid SACD by EMI Music Hong Kong.